JadKHaddad/Rusmpp/rusmpp-core/Readme.md

 Rust implementation of the [SMPP v5](https://smpp.org/SMPP_v5.pdf) protocol.

 You may not want to depend on this crate directly as it may be hard to choose the right features.
-A set of pre defined features are made available for `std` and `no_std` environments in the `rusmpp` and `rusmpp-core` crates respectively.
+A set of pre defined features are made available for `std` and `no_std` environments in the [`rusmpp`](https://crates.io/crates/rusmpp) and [`rusmppz`](https://crates.io/crates/rusmppz)crates respectively.

 ## Features